Guinevere and Arthur

 Finally Arthur’s nephews Mordred and Agravain tell Arthur about Lancelot and Guinevere, and Lancelot flees for his life.
-Arthur captures Guinevere and orders her to burn at the stake (compare the older Parthian story of Vis and Ramin).
+Arthur captures Guinevere and orders her to burn at the stake (compare the older Parthian story of Vis and Ramin, or the end of the Ramayana).
 At the last minute, Lancelot rides in on his horse and saves Guinevere, but he kills the knights Gaheris and Gareth.